Slavery in the colonial history of the United States: The development of slavery in 17th-century America

-In 1672, King Charles II rechartered the Royal African Company (it had initially been set up in 1660), as an English monopoly for the African slave and commodities trade—thereafter in 1698, by statute, the English parliament opened the trade to all English subjects.
+In 1672, King Charles II of England rechartered the Royal African Company (which had been originally established in 1660), granting the company an exclusive monopoly on all English trade with Africa, which included the slave trade.
+This monopoly was overturned by an Act of Parliament in 1697.
 The slave trade to the mid-Atlantic colonies increased substantially in the 1680s, and by 1710 the African population in Virginia had increased to 23,100 (42% of total); Maryland contained 8,000 Africans (23% of total).
-In the early 18th century, England passed Spain and Portugal to become the world's leading slave-trader.
+During the early 18th century, Britain passed Spain and Portugal to become the world's leading slave-trading nation.

 The North American royal colonies not only imported Africans but also captured Native Americans, impressing them into slavery.
 Many Native Americans were shipped as slaves to the Caribbean.
 Many of these slaves from the British colonies were able to escape by heading south, to the Spanish colony of Florida.
 There they were given their freedom if they declared their allegiance to the King of Spain and accepted the Catholic Church.
 In 1739 Fort Mose was established by African-American freedmen and became the northern defense post for St. Augustine.
-In 1740, English forces attacked and destroyed the fort, which was rebuilt in 1752.
-Because Fort Mose became a haven for escaped slaves from the English colonies to the north, it is considered a precursor site of the Underground Railroad.
+The fort was destroyed during the War of Jenkins' Ear in 1740, though it was rebuilt in 1752.
+Because Fort Mose became a haven for escaped slaves from the Southern Colonies to the north, it is considered a precursor site of the Underground Railroad.

 Chattel slavery developed in British North America before the full legal apparatus that supported slavery did.
 During the late 17th century and early 18th century, harsh new slave codes limited the rights of African slaves and cut off their avenues to freedom.
 The first full-scale slave code in British North America was South Carolina's (1696), which was modeled on the colonial Barbados slave code of 1661.
 It was updated and expanded regularly throughout the 18th century.

 A 1691 Virginia law prohibited slaveholders from emancipating slaves unless they paid for the freedmen's transportation out of Virginia.
 Virginia criminalized interracial marriage in 1691, and subsequent laws abolished free blacks' rights to vote, hold office, and bear arms.
 Virginia's House of Burgesses established the basic legal framework for slavery in 1705.